GabrielPJL12/Architecture/decisions/offline-mode.md

 ## Context and Problem Statement

-{Describe the context and problem statement, e.g., in free form using two to three sentences or in the form of an illustrative story.
-You may want to articulate the problem in form of a question and add links to collaboration boards or issue management systems.}
+The retail company want to allow customers to browse products and view their order history even when they are not connected to the internet.
+The app should sync data with the server once an internet connection is available.

 ## Decision Drivers

-- {The retail company wants the app to support offline mode, allowing customers to browse products and view their order history even when they are not connected to the internet.
-The app should sync data with the server once an internet connection is available}
+- The retail company wants the app to support offline mode.

 ## Considered Options

-- {title of option 1}
-- {title of option 2}
-- {title of option 3}
-- … <!-- numbers of options can vary -->
+- Firebase
+- SQLite
+- Realm
+- AWS AppSync
+- Couchbase Mobile
+- PouchDB

 ## Decision Outcome